Get Your Teen Weekly Newsletter in your inbox! Sign Up

 Turn Weakness into Strength: Piecemeal Studying

 And that’s when I had my epiphany.
-I talked this over with my wife —an elementary school teacher who is the master of knowing how long kids can hold focus—and we came up with a solution: piecemeal studying.
+I talked this over with my wife —an elementary school teacher who is the master of knowing the youth attention span — and we came up with a solution: piecemeal studying.
 The idea was to break their study time up into manageable bite-sized chunks.
 The trick is to find just that right length of time where it’s long enough to get into a rhythm and short enough to keep their attention focused.

-So far so good.
+So far, so good.
 There’s been less whining, less eye-rolling, and less general teen-like attitude.
 How this plays out with their grades, only time will tell.
-But in the meantime, I feel like we had a small victory.
+But in the meantime, I feel like we had a small win.
 Teens: 1.
 Goldfish: 0.